Vrinda-Agarwal27/Website-Clone/README.md

 **Project Overview**
 This project is a simple clone of the Myntra website, demonstrating the basic structure and design of an e-commerce platform.
-It includes a header with navigation, a search bar, a main section showcasing products, and a footer.
+It includes a header with navigation, a search bar, a main section showcasing products, and a footer.You can see a demo here - https://vrinda-agarwal27.github.io/Website-Clone/

 **Features**